 Chopin was one of the foremost composers of Nocturnes writing 21 in total, and No.2 is his most famous one.
 Its popularity has meant that it has been arranged for other instruments, and on mfiles you can find the Guitar Arrangement by Spanish composer Francisco Tárrega and the original music for Piano solo.

 Here is a video of Chopin's Nocturne no.2 for violin and piano:

 The audio controls below allow you to play the mp3 version of Chopin's Nocturne no.2 for violin and piano or you can download the MP3 file.
-You can also download the midi version of Chopin's Nocturne no.2 for violin and piano or alternatively edit/play the midi file.
+You can also download the midi version of Chopin's Nocturne no.2 for violin and piano.

 The image below is the first page of the sheet music, and here you can download the full sheet music for Chopin's Nocturne no.2 for violin and piano in PDF format.